 Last revised:

-Can icing the testicles really improve fertility?
+Can icing the testicles improve fertility?

 Fertility concerns can lead you to read some about some wild home remedies.
 Have you heard of this one: Icing the testicles to boost fertility?